proycon/LaMachine/README.md

 available:

  * Arch Linux (up to date) -- https://aur.archlinux.org/packages/?SeB=m&K=proycon , these packages are used as the basis of LaMachine VM and Docker App, and are freshly pulled from git.
- * Debian Linux (packages are mostly out of date) -- Some of our packages are included in the ``science-linguistics`` meta-package, they are however fairly out of date for the moment: ``sudo apt-get install science-linguistics`` , [package state](https://qa.debian.org/developer.php?login=ko.vandersloot@uvt.nl)
+ * Debian Linux (up to date for Debian 9 [stretch] or later only) -- ``sudo apt-get install science-linguistics``.
+Consult the [package state](https://qa.debian.org/developer.php?login=proycon@anaproy.nl).
- * Ubuntu Linux (packages are currently out of date)
+ * Ubuntu Linux (packages are currently out of date until Ubuntu 17.04 Zesty Zapus)
  * Mac OS X (homebrew), missing most sofware (most notably Frog, Colibri Core, and Python bindings)
  * CentOS/Fedora (packages are outdated completely, do not use)

-The final alternative is obtaining all software sources manually (from github or tarballs) and compiling everything yourself.
+The final alternative is obtaining all software sources manually (from github or tarballs) and compiling everything yourself, which can be a tedious endeavour.

 Troubleshooting
 ====================